 Measure it

-Measure it Alongside teaching each skill half-termly, the teachers have used the Hub to assess where their children were at the start of the teaching block and where they were six weeks later.
+Alongside teaching each skill half-termly, the teachers have used the Hub to assess where their children were at the start of the teaching block and where they were six weeks later.
 We have seen improvements across many areas, and using this has enabled us to think about what else to implement.
 For example, we have created a home and school activity passport.
 Year 6 pupils support the younger students to identify what skills they are using both at home and school.
 This approach has fostered greater self-reflection, with pupils increasingly able to recognise their strengths and identify next steps in their skills development.
-As we continue to grow this area, we plan to introduce additional reflection resources to support deeper thinking.
+This year we have used Skills Builder passports as an additional reflection resources to support deeper thinking.

 Focus tightly

-Focus tightly Skills Builder lessons are a regular part of school life and this is timetabled to ensure that all teachers dedicate regular time to focused teaching of essential skills.
-On starting school children are assigned to family teams, Badgers, Hedgehogs, Rabbits and Squirrels and team points have always been earned for a wide range of reasons.
+Skills Builder lessons are a regular part of school life and this is timetabled to ensure that all teachers dedicate regular time to focused teaching of essential skills.
+This year we have made use of the new Hub resources, bringing a refreshed and more focused approach to teaching essential skills.
+To ensure that the essential skills are spoken about regularly across the school, on starting school children are assigned to family teams, Badgers, Hedgehogs, Rabbits and Squirrels and team points have always been earned for a wide range of reasons.
 At the start of the spring term, in order to support language development and identification of the skills, it made sense to give team points linked specifically to each skill.
 We purchased some tokens and the skills icons were stuck onto them.
-Team points continue to be earned by pupils, but staff are specific about what being awarded for, for example, providing an idea in a complete sentence in literacy - a speaking token, or for undertaking the challenge calculation in maths, an aiming high token.
-We are also planning to make use of the newly updated Hub resources from September, which will bring a refreshed and more focused approach to teaching essential skills.
+Team points continue to be earned by pupils, but staff are specific about what is being awarded for, for example, providing an idea in a complete sentence in literacy - a speaking token, or for undertaking the challenge calculation in maths, a planning token.

 Keep practising